First Jan. 6 defendant pleads guilty to seditious conspiracy in Capitol attack

 In 2012, a judge dismissed seditious conspiracy charges against members of a far-right militia group in Michigan, saying it was unclear they made concrete plans to attack the government.

 Rhodes has said that the Oath Keepers were in Washington on Jan.
-6 to protect conservative figures, such as then-President Donald Trump’s confidante Roger Stone, from left-wing attackers.
+6 to protect conservative figures, such as then-President Donald Trump’s confidant Roger Stone, from left-wing attackers.
 According to court records, James and a fellow Oath Keeper provided security for Stone at Trump’s rally at the Ellipse on Jan.
 6.

 But their preparation for an assault on the Capitol began two days after the Nov.
 3, 2020, election, according to federal prosecutors, when Rhodes allegedly told his followers “to refuse to accept the election result and stated: ‘We aren’t getting through this without a civil war.’”